Perry-Chenxin/EE5103ComputerControlSystem/readme.md

-This is the homework of ee5103 computer control system.
+This is the homework2 of ee5103 computer control system.